In 2023, the South China Morning Post will be celebrating the 10th anniversary of the Redefining Hong Kong series.

 During the half-day event, we explore how the government intends to tackle these challenges amidst the global economic slowdown.
 Additionally, we delve into the rising opportunities for the private sector and the importance of public-private collaboration in creating an age-friendly society.

-Join us for this engaging half-day event as we examine key topics that shape Hong Kong's silver future:
+Join us for this engaging half-day event as experts gather to discuss about Hong Kong's silver future:

 Explore groundbreaking elderly-centric policies, cutting-edge approaches to designing age-friendly communities, and the latest advancements in healthy ageing, all shared by industry experts and government representatives.